 - 4-18 years old: 25-35% of one’s calories come from fat

-While protein discussed above has literature suggesting certain amounts per kilogram of body weight, there is no strong evidence base supporting fat be considered in the same manner.
+While protein discussed previously has literature suggesting certain amounts per kilogram of body weight, there is no strong evidence base supporting fat be considered in the same manner.

 Reasons for a minimum daily fat intake

-The only two essential fatty acids are linoleic acid and linolenic acid, and one of the reasons for the lower range of calories listed above is to ensure that the recommended intakes for these are met:
+The only two essential fatty acids are linoleic acid and linolenic acid, and one of the reasons for the minimum threshold listed above is to ensure that the recommended intakes for these are met:

-- Linolenic acid (an omega-3 polyunsaturated fatty acid) is recommended at 0.7 grams/day age 1-3 and then 0.9-1.6 grams/day beyond that depending on age and gender
+- α-Linolenic acid (“ALA”, an ω-3 or n-3 polyunsaturated fatty acid) is recommended at 0.7 grams/day age 1-3 years and then 0.9-1.6 grams/day beyond that depending on age and gender.

 There are a handful of other reasons to consume dietary fat: